 - “Thank you so much for putting on the academy.
 I expected a lot from the experience but my expectations have been greatly surpassed.”

-The 2014 academy will begin Tuesday September 16 and will be held at the 17th Judicial District Attorney’s Office.
+The 2015 academy will begin Fall 2015 and will be held at the 17th Judicial District Attorney’s Office.

 The free eight-week program will provide an understanding of the work done by prosecutors and law enforcement in our district and an inside look in the criminal justice system.